 If you’re a natural-born leader and problem-solver with good business sense, a role as a business operations manager could be perfect for you.
 As a business operations manager, you will lead teams of business professionals, juggle the many management and administrative responsibilities involved in day-to-day work, and meet the long-term goals of an organization.

-Operations managers oversee budgets, scheduling, human resources, company policies, daily operations and work assignments.
-They use their time-management, communication and decision-making skills to ensure that projects get done on time and accurately.
-With a median salary that nears the six-figure mark, good business operations managers command a high pay rate.
+Operations managers oversee budgets, scheduling, human resources, company policies, daily operations, and work assignments.
+They use their time-management, communication, and decision-making skills to ensure that projects get done accurately and in a timely manner.
+With a median salary that nears the six-figure mark, successful business operations managers command a high pay rate.